This Nation's Saving Grace: Legacy

 James Murphy—best known as the frontman of New York dance-punk band LCD Soundsystem—purchased This Nation's Saving Grace the year of its release and said its aesthetic initially "terrified" him.
-He later cited it as a formative influence on his artistic outlook:
+He later said it was a formative influence:

 Murphy said the album inspired him to take greater risks in his music and, more specifically, noted its impact on the lo-fi intro to "Yr City's a Sucker" from LCD Soundsystem's 2005 self-titled debut album, akin to the tape experimentation of "Paint Work".
 On the band's 2017 album American Dream, the song "Other Voices" alludes to "L.A." with the line, "This is what's happening and it's freaking you out".

 Reissue

-An extended version of the album was issue in 2011 on the Beggars Banquet reissue imprint "Beggars Archive".
+An extended version of the album was issued in 2011 on the Beggars Banquet reissue imprint "Beggars Archive".
 The 42-track box-set was accompanied by a 48-page colour booklet and two discs of rough studio mixes and Peel sessions.Lee, Stewart.
 "The Fall – The Wonderful And Frightening World Of… / This Nation’s Saving Grace Omnibus Edition". stewartlee.co.uk.
 Retrieved 25 April 2022.